 Could you recruit this guy?
 So it seems like a long time ago that I had long hair and wore tracksuits rather than suits!
 But one thing has not changed and that’s my personality.
 I’m still caring, generous, gregarious, always try to carry a smile and of course very modest!!!
 Lol 😉

-So really, on a serious note, would you hire this guy?
+So really, on a serious note, would you recruit this guy?

-When this photo was taken I was in college and working some evenings at British Gas doing data entry.
-On one of my half days we all went into Cardiff City Centre to catch up with some friends and as we hung out in a street in Cardiff, I sat against the wall with my friends around me.
-I man who was working on building the now magnificent ‘Millennium Stadium’, walked past and started to berate me, telling me I should just get a job.
-So as you can imagine with my youthful energy and passion I gave him my direct point of view on these comments.
-However he just walked away and probably for the best as he was a foot taller and wider than me!
+When this photo was taken I was in college and working some evenings at British Gas on data entry.
+On one of my half days we all went into Cardiff City Centre to catch up with some friends and as we hung out in a street in Cardiff.
+I sat against the wall with my friends around me.
+A man who was working on building the magnificent ‘Millennium Stadium’, walked past and started to berate me, telling me I should just get a job.
+So as you can imagine with my youthful energy and passion I gave him my direct point of view.
+However he just walked away and probably for the best as he was a foot taller and wider than me! :/

 So why do I now look at that picture and wonder would I hire that guy if he came to me today for an interview!
 What would I think and how would I respond?

 Well I’d hope I’d judge him on his ability to do the job I require him to do.
 I’d like to think after spending time with him I’d see he’s a genuine guy who has particular personal interests like anybody else.
 Maybe I would even spot the fact he could bring personality and potential lateral thinking to the role I’m hiring for.

 Now when I interview and recruit candidates these days, I’m normally doing it to assess them for my team.
 I’m not going to judge them on where they’ve come from, what music they listen to, or who they may or may not pray to.
 Actually I just want to know, are they right for the job and can I get the best out of them through supporting, coaching and mentoring?
 And of course, can they bring out the best in me?